The basis of genre in the positioning of narrative inequity

 But what if we moved beyond simply focusing on the descriptive commonalities of setting and storytelling, that of the "white" colonist in a strange native land, and instead focused our attention on the types of conflict within each throughline.
 Would other popular American Western-culture films follow the same patterns of conflict?

 The perennial classic Star Wars follows this same pattern.
 Luke Skywalker finds conflict in Universe--farm boy stuck at the outer edge of the galaxy.
-His Influence Character Ben Kenobi, the one responsible for motivating Luke's personal growth, sits directly across from him in the Genre chart.
+His Obstacle Character Ben Kenobi, the one responsible for motivating Luke's personal growth, sits directly across from him in the Genre chart.
 Mind defines Old Obi Wan--his belief in the Force and its power to transform lives shows no signs of wavering.

 In this respect, Ben's impact on Luke calls to mind the same dramatic forces found in How to Train Your Dragon.
 As explained in the article A Conflict Unlike Any Other, Hiccup's diminutive status (Universe) found great resistance in his father's strict mindset (Mind).
 But unlike Stoick in that Viking epic, Ben's Mind in this space opera is a positive influence.
 This is yet another example of how Dramatica's take on story structure refuses to dictate how to tell a story point.
 It does suggest the thematic substance of the story point, but how it unfolds, positive or negative, rests in the talent of the individual Author (as it naturally should).